elevenarms/EMSQA/README.md

 #### Expert-RAG (Right)
 The filter’s predicted subject area guides the retriever to search for relevant knowledge base entries and patient records tailored to the question’s subject area.
 The LLM then conditions on the predicted expertise and the retrieved documents to generate the final answer.

-**Global**: Retrieve the top M and N evidence documents from the entire KB and PR, respectively.
+* **Global**: Retrieve the top M and N evidence documents from the entire KB and PR, respectively.
+This is a baseline.

-**Filter then Retrieve (FTR)**: First filter the whole KB and PR to retain only documents matching the predicted subject area, then retrieve the top M and N documents from these filtered subsets
+* **Filter then Retrieve (FTR)**: First filter the whole KB and PR to retain only documents matching the predicted subject area, then retrieve the top M and N documents from these filtered subsets

-**Retrieve then Filter (RTF)**: First retrieve a larger candidate set from the whole KB and PR (e.g., 10 × Mfrom KB and 10 × N from PR), then filter out documents whose subject area do not match ˆsi, retaining the top M and N relevant documents
+* **Retrieve then Filter (RTF)**: First retrieve a larger candidate set from the whole KB and PR (e.g., 10 × Mfrom KB and 10 × N from PR), then filter out documents whose subject area do not match ˆsi, retaining the top M and N relevant documents

 ### How to run the code